rka97/Circuits-Solver/README.md

 # Circuits-Solver
-C++ DC circuits simulator.
+Console-based C++ DC circuits simulator.
 Can simulate basic circuits with resistances, current sources, and voltage sources.
+Can compute thevenin equivalents and maximum power transfer and solve circuits by superposition.
 Uses Eigen for matrix computations.
 Written for a university group project, hopefully will be extended to alternating current circuits and more properly documented in the future.
 An operation manual is included.